 - $18.06/hr: Average wage for an undergrad intern.

 You Might Get A Job Offer Out Of It

-Your internship may actually be an extended interview for a full-time job at that company.
+Your internship may be an extended interview for a full-time job—and the start of a career.

 You'll Make Yourself More Employable